Celebrating 50 Years

 Partnerships are critical to maintain broad base communication, support and success in the environmental arts and science arena.
 We have maintained close partnerships with leading conservation groups, schools, universities, environmental foundations, artists, corporations, and governmental units on a local, state and international level.
 We provide conservation media, educational tools and services to these institutions and organizations; products which they would not be able to obtain from other sources.

-Our General Administrative support consists of three staff: Our executive director, our assistant director/project manager, and our communications director along with a wide variety of ongoing volunteer support.
-This unusual blending of staff skills allows us to produce a large amount of work product and to tackle projects typically demanding of much large budgets and staffing teams.
+Our General Administrative support is led by our executive director, our assistant director/project manager, and our communications director along with a wide variety of ongoing volunteer support.
+This unusual blending of staff skills allows us to produce a large amount of work product and to tackle projects typically demanding of much larger budgets and staffing teams.

 The Challenge and Goal